-Keep in mind there’s no “one size fits all” approach here.
+Keep in mind, there’s no “one size fits all” approach here.
 Our guidance to clients depends on their company goals, the architecture of the website, their content management system setup and more.

 Not all graphics are suitable for all markets.
-For example, an image of a baby on a can of baby food could cause serious concern in some countries, where residents equate label images with what’s inside the product.
+For example, an image of a baby on a jar of baby food could cause serious concern in some countries, where residents equate label images with what’s inside the product.

 Also important is the layout of your site.
 Be sure it matches how your audiences are accustomed to navigating a website.
 Not all audiences read a website from left to right.
-The Arabic language is read right to left, so adapting your layout to accommodate Algerian Web users, for instance, would be a good idea.
+The Arabic language is read right to left, so adapting your layout to accommodate Algerian web users, for instance, would be a good idea.

 Google’s latest efforts to penalize websites that aren’t mobile-friendly hits them where it hurts: their SEO rankings.